Faculty of Arts, Humanities and Social Sciences

-Stephen is Director of the Astrophysics Research Centre and holds an ERC Advanced grant for work on super-luminous supernovae and their progenitor stars.
+Stephen is Director of the Astrophysics Research Centre.
+He holds an ERC Advanced grant for work on super-luminous supernovae and their progenitor stars.

-He leads a team who have leading roles in two large international projects to study supernovae and the transient Universe, the Pan-STARRS and PESSTO projects.
+His team have played leading roles in two large international projects studying supernovae and the transient Universe: The Pan-STARRS and PESSTO projects.